55th Annual Putah Creek Christmas Bird Count

-We are inviting birders of any skill level to participate.
-Please contact the Area Leader for the region you are interested in helping to cover (see chart below).
-Birders with disabilities or other accessibility concerns are encouraged to reach out to the leader of Area 9 (Lake Solano) where we will be having a stationary count.
-Leaders prefer to get their count teams established early; don’t wait to contact them!
+Please join us for the 55th annual Putah Creek CBC is scheduled for Sunday, December 21st.
+We are warmly welcoming birders of any skill level to participate.
+Please contact an Area Leader from the list below for the region you are interested in helping to cover.
+Leaders prefer to get their count teams established early, don’t wait to contact them and sign up!
+Birders with disabilities or other accessibility concerns are encouraged to reach out to the leader of Area 9 (Lake Solano), where we will be hosting a “big sit”.

 The 15-mile diameter count circle is centered southwest of Winters, California.
-It is divided into 10 areas and spans parts of Yolo, Solano, and Napa Counties.
-This interactive map shows the areas we cover and associated birding hotspots.
+It is divided into 10 areas and spans parts of Yolo, Solano, and Napa Counties (view in Google Maps).

 Putah Creek CBC Area Leaders